rogercmq/Awesome-Video-Adversarial-Attack/README.md

 Deep neural networks (DNNs) are vulnerable to backdoor attacks which can hide backdoor triggers in DNNs by poisoning training data.
 A backdoored model behaves normally on clean test images, yet consistently predicts a particular target class for any test examples that contain the trigger pattern.
 As such, backdoor attacks are hard to detect, and have raised severe security concerns in real-world applications.
 Thus far, backdoor research has mostly been conducted in the image domain with image classification models.
 In this paper, we show that existing image backdoor attacks are far less effective on videos, and outline 4 strict conditions where existing attacks are likely to fail: 1) scenarios with more input dimensions (eg. videos), 2) scenarios with high resolution, 3) scenarios with a large number of classes and few examples per class (a "sparse dataset"), and 4) attacks with access to correct labels (eg. clean-label attacks).
 We propose the use of a universal adversarial trigger as the backdoor trigger to attack video recognition models, a situation where backdoor attacks are likely to be challenged by the above 4 strict conditions.
 We show on benchmark video datasets that our proposed backdoor attack can manipulate state-of-the-art video models with high success rates by poisoning only a small proportion of training data (without changing the labels).
 We also show that our proposed backdoor attack is resistant to state-of-the-art backdoor defense/detection methods, and can even be applied to improve image backdoor attacks.
 Our proposed video backdoor attack not only serves as a strong baseline for improving the robustness of video models, but also provides a new perspective for more understanding more powerful backdoor attacks.

 # 2018

+## Others

+### Adversarial Attacks for Optical Flow-Based Action Recognition Classifiers

+The success of deep learning research has catapulted deep models into production systems that our society is becoming increasingly dependent on, especially in the image and video domains.
+However, recent work has shown that these largely uninterpretable models exhibit glaring security vulnerabilities in the presence of an adversary.
+In this work, we develop a powerful untargeted adversarial attack for action recognition systems in both white-box and black-box settings.
+Action recognition models differ from image-classification models in that their inputs contain a temporal dimension, which we explicitly target in the attack.
+Drawing inspiration from image classifier attacks, we create new attacks which achieve state-of-the-art success rates on a two-stream classifier trained on the UCF-101 dataset.
+We find that our attacks can significantly degrade a model's performance with sparsely and imperceptibly perturbed examples.
+We also demonstrate the transferability of our attacks to black-box action recognition systems.

 # Before 2018